MahinRahman8901/c10-LNHM-plant-sensors/README.md

 ## Pipeline

-### Data Extraction Sript

-The `extract.py` script fetches plant data from the provided API endpoint.
-It retrieves information such as soil moisture, temperature, humidity, and light intensity for each plant and stores it in a CSV file.
+The `pipeline.py` script orchestrates the entire data pipeline process.
+It asynchronously fetches plant data from the provided API endpoint, cleans the data, and inserts it into the database.
+The script handles extraction, transformation, and loading of data in a seamless manner.

+## Overview

+The pipeline script consists of several steps:

+1. **Extract**: Asynchronously fetches plant data from an external API (`API_URL`) for each plant ID in the range 1 to 50.

+2. **Transform**: Cleans the retrieved data, converting numerical values to float and rounding to 2 decimal places.
+It also standardises plant names and removes punctuation.

+3. **Load**: Inserts the cleaned data into a Relational Database.
+It first establishes a database connection using the provided environment variables and then constructs SQL query strings to insert the data into the database.

+## Asynchronous Data Extraction

+The script utilises aiohttp library for asynchronous HTTP requests, allowing it to fetch data from the API efficiently.
+Each plant's data is extracted concurrently, improving the overall performance of the extraction process and overall speed of requests.

-### Data Cleaning Script
+## Data Cleaning

-The `transform.py` script utilises pandas to clean and standardise the data extracted from the CSV file.
-It rounds numerical values to two decimal places, standardises plant names, separates the origin location into individual columns (town, country code, continent, city), and removes any null values.
-The cleaned data is then saved back to the CSV file.
+After fetching the data, the script performs cleaning operations to ensure consistency and data integrity.
+It converts numerical values to floats, rounds them to two decimal places, and standardises plant names.

+## Database Interaction

+The script establishes a database connection using the provided environment variables and inserts the cleaned data into the Database.
+It constructs SQL query strings dynamically based on the cleaned data and executes them to insert the data into the database.

+## Logging and Error Handling

+The script utilizes the logging module to log important events and errors during the execution process.
+This helps in debugging and monitoring the pipeline's performance.

 ## BASH Database Scripts